 Rafat Ali Al-Akhali

 Rafat Ali Al-Akhali is a Fellow of Practice – Strategic Projects at the Blavatnik School of Government.
-From 2017 to 2018, Rafat has managed the LSE-Oxford Commission on State Fragility, Growth and Development.
-From 2018-2019, he led the secretariat of Pathways for Prosperity Commission on Technology and Inclusive Development.
+From 2017 to 2018, Rafat managed the LSE-Oxford Commission on State Fragility, Growth and Development.
+From 2018 to 2019, he led the secretariat of Pathways for Prosperity Commission on Technology and Inclusive Development.

 In addition to his professional career, Rafat has been active in the field of youth development and youth political inclusion since 2004.
-He is the Co- Founder and Chairman of Resonate!
-Yemen, a leading non-profit foundation that specializes in the field of engaging youth in public policy in Yemen.
+He is the co-founder and chairman of Resonate!
+Yemen, a leading non-profit foundation that specialises in the field of engaging youth in public policy in Yemen.
 He sits on the board of advisors of Rowad Entrepreneurship Foundation in Yemen, and is a trustee of Silatech Qatar, the leading foundation working on tackling youth unemployment in the Arab world.
-Al-Akhali was selected as a Young Global Leaders in 2015 by the World Economic Forum.
-He was previously a non-resident fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council, and a member of the Board of Advisors for the “GCC in Transition” project at Chatham House.
+Rafat was selected as a Young Global Leader in 2015 by the World Economic Forum.
+He was previously a non-resident fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council, and a member of the board of advisors for the GCC in Transition project at Chatham House.